 After three hours sleep, we were taken back to JFK where we split up.
 Some of us boarded a HUGE helicopter for the hop over to La Guardia airport from where I would be going on to Oklahoma, OFS – uh, USA.

 The rumour on the Kestell bus was that in South West Africa the laws pertaining to grog did not actually, y’know, pertain.
 Specifically, the drinking age laws.
 You could order a beer in a pub in South West Africa even if you were only fourteen or fifteen, as we were.
 In fact, so the rumour went, it wasn’t a rumour, it was a fact.

-We crossed into Nirvana at the Onseepkans border post armed with our newfound legal knowledge and confidently entered the first licenced premise we found: The Karasburg Hotel.
+We crossed into Nirvana at the Onseepkans border post armed with our newfound legal knowledge and confidently entered the first licenced premise we found: A fine Hotel on the main street of the small metropolis of Karasburg.
 It was hot, the beer was cold and we were cool.
 We sat in the lounge and supped as though we had done this for YEARS.

 But as he turned his back the rest of our gang disappeared after me, taking their beers with them.
 And like the good mates they were, they brought mine along too!